HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### IoT device

 * The M5Stack had to be communicative and send necessary data to the desktop application and website application - enabling tracing functionality for Guardian cycle with JSON route data sent via Hive MQTT.
-* The Stack had to fully render an RGB LED matrix to display the cyclists state (manoeuvres and emergency) to fellow road users - enabling complete safety.
+* The Stack had to fully render an RGB LED matrix to display the cyclists state (manoeuvres and emergency) to fellow road users - enabling complete safety as desired in [User Story 5](#user-story-5).
 * The UI of the Stack had to be clean and clear preventing the cyclist from losing focus whilst cycling and dealing with needless distractions.
 * The M5Stack UI had to be intuitive for all age ranges - enabling any cyclist of any level of experience to effectively use the GuardianCycle - satisfying the wide user pool of potential users.
 * The route log functionality was developed to enable users to gain some cycling data and try and beat their own personal best times.
 This would satisfy user priorities for improvement.